 Disclaimer: When you buy from links on our site, we may receive a commission at no additional cost to you.
 Learn more

-People love to suggest meditation for a variety of reasons: to reduce stress and anxiety, to relieve depression, to sleep, to make you feel more present, to magically transform you into a better, more grounded human being.
+People love to suggest meditation for various reasons: to reduce stress and anxiety, to relieve depression, to sleep, to make you feel more present, and to magically transform you into a better, more grounded human being.

 With everything that is going on in the world, it is a good time to explore meditation and see if it can be useful for you too.